-In just about every personal injury case involving car or truck accidents, slip and fall cases, and others can use video surveillance.
+In just about every personal injury case involving car accidents, truck accidents, slip and falls, and other injuries, you can expect video surveillance.
 That is because most personal injury cases involve an insurance company who will ultimately be responsible for paying out damages to victims.

 When Is Video or Surveillance Footage Used?

 Recorded footage collected by the insurance company can be used at any time.
-The insurance companies and specifically the insurance adjusters use video in their assessment of individuals claim.
-They may record a victim's actions or movements after a claim to determine if the victim's actions correspond to their claim.
+The insurance companies and specifically the insurance adjusters use video in their assessment of individual's claims.
+They may record a victim's actions or movements after a claim to determine if the victim's actions correspond to their claims.
 For example, if a victim says he or she is having difficulty using their arms after an auto accident, an insurance adjuster might try to record the victim carrying groceries or other items from their car into a home.
-Adjusters might also try and gather footage of the accident to determine who was at fault or if a victim was up and moving around after the accident.

 Where Am I Being Surveilled?